fullboar/first-credential-mia/README.md

  When a connection is established between an issuer and holder via a mediator there is a period when the connection is in state `"rfc23_state": "response-sent"` and  `"rfc23_state": "completed",` when a message, such an an offer, can be sent by the issuer to the holder.
 If this happens the offer is queued in the mediator and no re-delivery attempt is made.

- This appears to be a race condition where the mediator performance slows just enough (on cloud infrastructure) to allow the above mentiond scenario to serface.
-It can be reproduced using a local mediator by, as the description notes, sending an offer quickly befor a connection state reaches the "completed" state.
+ This appears to be a race condition where the mediator performance slows just enough (on cloud infrastructure) to allow the above mentiond scenario to surface.
+It can be reproduced using a local mediator by, as the description notes, sending an offer quickly befor a connection reaches the "completed" state.

 ### References